I could say I was sleep deprived—two young children who weren’t sleeping through the night.

 And after a heart-stopping pause, the little girl says, “I am glad you don’t do that anymore, Mama.”

-That’s when you look up at that red light and count your blessings, starting with the precious cargo in backseat—two children who are learning how to navigate life by watching you live.
+That’s when she looks up at that red light and counts her blessings, starting with the precious cargo in backseat—two children who are learning how to navigate life by watching her live.